dotboris/vuejs-serverside-template-xss/README.md

 `alert` is not a function?
 What's going on here?
 Vue.js expressions are evaluated in the context of the `Vue` instance that they are rendered with.
-In other words, when we try to render `{{ foobar }}`, it looks for the `foobar` property in the template's data.
-When we did `{{ alert('xss') }}` it was the same thing as doing `templateData.alert('xss')`.
+In other words, when we try to render `{{ foobar }}`, it looks for the `foobar` property in the template data.
+When we wrote `{{ alert('xss') }}` it was the interpreted as `templateData.alert('xss')`.
 We got the error because our template data does not have a property named `alert`.

 You can think of this as being stuck inside a javascript jail or sandbox.
 It's important to note that Vue.js doesn't have a real sandbox.
-It doesn't actively try to prevent you from accessing stuff outside your template data.
+It doesn't actively try to prevent you from accessing stuff outside the template data.
 This is just a side effect of how it evaluates expressions.

 How do we get out of this "sandbox"?
 There are many ways.
 If you want to flex